nvjullin/srt-slurm/docs/README.md

 ## How It Works

-When you run `srtctl config.yaml`, the tool validates your configuration, resolves any aliases from your cluster config, generates a SLURM batch script and SGLang configuration files, then submits to SLURM.
+When you run `srtctl apply -f config.yaml`, the tool validates your configuration, resolves any aliases from your cluster config, generates a SLURM batch script and SGLang configuration files, then submits to SLURM.
 Once allocated, workers launch inside containers, discover each other through ETCD and NATS, and begin serving.
 If you've configured a benchmark, it runs automatically against the serving endpoint and saves results to the log directory.

+## Commands

+- `srtctl apply -f <config>` - Submit job(s) to SLURM (auto-detects sweep configs)
+- `srtctl apply -f <config> --setup-script <script>` - Submit with custom setup script
+- `srtctl dry-run -f <config>` - Validate and preview without submitting
+- `srtctl validate -f <config>` - Alias for dry-run

 ## Next Steps